MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 ## Overview

-SUSE and OpenSUSE virtual machines in Azure using Azure Marketplace images already have Azure CLI installed.
-For systems that do not have Azure CLI installed, there are several options available.
+In Azure, SUSE and OpenSUSE virtual machines (VMs) based on Azure Marketplace images already have the Azure Command-Line Interface (Azure CLI) installed.

 [!INCLUDE [rpm-warning](rpm-warning.md)]

+## Install Azure CLI

+For systems that do not have the Azure CLI installed, there are several installation options available.

-## Install from SUSE or OpenSUSE repositories
+### Install from SUSE or OpenSUSE repositories

    ```bash
    sudo zypper install -y azure-cli
    ```

-## Install the latest Linux (any) version using the install script
+### Install with the install script

-you can manually install the Azure CLI on Linux by selecting the [Install script](cli-install-linux-script.md) option.
+You can manually install the Azure CLI on any version of Linux by using the [Install script](cli-install-linux-script.md) option.

 If you are *updating* to the most recent version using this method, be sure to uninstall the previous version first, as well as any repositories you may have added for that version.

-## Install from Microsoft repositories
+### Install from Microsoft repositories

-To install the most recent historical version of Azure CLI using Microsoft repositories:
+To install the most recent historical version of the Azure CLI using Microsoft repositories, follow these steps.

 (This package has been tested with **SLES 15** and **OpenSUSE Leap 15.1**)

 1. Install `curl`: